-The Company applies SFAS No. 141, "Business Combinations", and SFAS No. 142, "Goodwill and Other Intangibles".
-In connection therewith, the fair value of the real estate acquired is allocated to land, building and building improvements.
-The fair value of in-place leases, consisting of above-market and below-market rents, tenant relationships, and other intangibles is allocated to intangible assets and liabilities.
+The Company applies SFAS No. 141, "Business Combinations", and SFAS No. 142, "Goodwill and Other Intangibles" in valuing real estate acquisitions.
+In connection therewith, the fair value of real estate acquired is allocated to land, building and building improvements.
+The fair value of in-place leases, consisting of above-market and below-market rents, and other intangibles, is allocated to intangible assets and liabilities.